afrsam/Data-Industry-Survey-Analysis/README.md

 Gender representation within survey respondents?
 Without clear visibility into these trends, it becomes difficult for both job seekers and organizations to make informed decisions around career growth, hiring, compensation benchmarking, and skill development.

-Methodology
+Methodology:

 The project was built in Power BI using survey data collected from data professionals across multiple countries.

-Steps followed
+Steps followed:

-Data Cleaning
+Data Cleaning:

 Removed inconsistencies and blank values.
 Standardized job titles and country names.
 Validated salary and age-related fields.
 Handled missing or duplicate survey responses.

-Data Transformation
+Data Transformation:

 Used Power Query for shaping and formatting data.
 Created calculated measures for:
 Average salary by job role